The Lost Mine of Phandelver Adventure Overview, Review and Redo.

 Nezzar’s treasure was made up of unique Waterdeep coins, Toals and Harbor Moons.
-These coins are only valuable in Waterdeep.
+These coins are only valuable in Waterdeep and is another incentive to get them to travel there.
 The party does not recognize them, but Garrick Agundar can.

 There were other minor tweaks and added elements during game play that I’ll discuss during the individual weekly diaries.
 These were the major ones and really only affected the story of the module, and not the layout of each dungeon, which remained largely unchanged.

 So, back to the actual week’s adventure.
 We talked a lot about what each player wanted to do with their character.
 Andrew’s fighter, Regizar, wants to regain his noble title.
 He also wants his character to suffer some sort of curse, so I’ll have to figure out a good story for that.
 James’ wizard, Riandon, wants to find a Conjuration mage to study under.
 There is no wizard at all in Phandalin, so again, more work for me.
 Jack’s thief, Callan, wants to join a Thieves Guild and he doesn’t want to restart one here since his character has relatives here.
 Jim’s cleric, Clarissa, has zero plans.
 Jim has solely played the character as a support player and had not thought about his own goals.
 He hasn’t even picked the name of the god she worships (bad, roleplayer, bad).
 I suggest that wherever we end up that he tries to establish a temple dedicated to whatever god he chooses.
 Jim likes this idea.